 Bali Sea Turtle Society patrol Bali’s beaches at night to protect sea turtles’ nests.
 They look for nesting sea turtles and keep people a safe distance away.
 When they’re ready to lay their eggs, mother sea turtles emerge from the ocean (usually at night) to find a suitable nesting site above the high tide line and dig a nest in the sand.

 Depending on the species, sea turtles lay between 80 to 120 eggs, then cover their nests and return to the ocean.
 Once the mother sea turtle has left her nest, she never returns to tend it.
 BSTS collects the eggs to be hatched safely at their centre, protecting them from poachers, dogs and beach traffic.

 The crowd cheered the turtles on with “Go, baby, go!” while we watched them scurry frantically across the sand until they disappeared into the waves.
-As the turtles advanced, BSTS volunteers would move the rope slightly forward so everyone could move closer to watch the turtles at a safe distance.

-Kuta Beach Sea Turtle Conservation Center, Kuta Beach, Bali, Indonesia
+Address: Kuta Beach Sea Turtle Conservation Center, Kuta Beach, Bali, Indonesia

 You can support this non-profit organisation’s conservation efforts by donating cash at the conservation center, or donating online on the BSTS Simply Giving webpage.

 This post was updated on 9 March 2022 with updated information and photos

 PIN FOR LATER – Turtle Release Bali Sea Turtle Society